-Frank Romeo walked with an ambling gait down the middle of Main Street in Bay Shore, wearing through his third pair of shoes since he started his walk in Buffalo more than 750 miles and three months ago.
+Frank Romeo walked with an ambling gait down the middle of Main Street in Bay Shore, wearing through his third pair of shoes since he started his journey in Buffalo more than 750 miles and three months ago.

 “We walking this pace the whole way, Frank?”